SuperOfficeDocs/superoffice-docs/docs/en/company/learn/includes/company-fields.md

     Having selected the country, the correct address format for the remaining address fields are inserted automatically in the **Company** tab.

-3. In the **Zip code** field, enter the company’s postal code.
+3. In the **Zip code** field, enter the company's postal code.
 If you enter a postal code that is defined in the SuperOffice database, the city name is filled in automatically if it is empty.
 You can also type in the city name in the **City** field and a postcode is proposed in the postcode field.

 4. The **Phone** field brings up a table with **Telephone** and **Description** columns.
 Enter a phone number and a brief description of what sort of number it is, for example, *Switchboard*.
 You can enter several phone numbers.
 Click outside the table when you are done, or press **TAB** until the table closes.

 5. In the **Fax** field, enter a fax number in the same way as for **Telephone**.

-6. In the **Web site** field, enter the address of the company’s homepage on the Internet in the same way as for **Telephone**.
+6. In the **Website** field, enter the address of the company's homepage on the Internet in the same way as for **Telephone**.

 7. In the **Email** field, enter the company's email address in the same way as for **Telephone**.